ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If the server wishes to require the client to agree to terms under which the ACME service is to be used, it MUST indicate the URL where such terms can be accessed in the "termsOfService" subfield of the "meta" field in the directory object, and the server MUST reject new-account requests that do not have the "termsOfServiceAgreed" field set to "true".
+If the server wishes to require the client to agree to terms under which the ACME service is to be used, it MUST indicate the URL where such terms can be accessed in the "termsOfService" subfield of the "meta" field in the directory object, and the server MUST reject newAccount requests that do not have the "termsOfServiceAgreed" field set to "true".
 Clients SHOULD NOT automatically agree to terms by default.
 Rather, they SHOULD require some user interaction for agreement to terms.